TheHun89/OOP/README.md

 * in the case of a static synchronized method a thread acquires the intrinsic lock for the Class object associated with the class, thus access to class's static fields is controlled by a lock that's distinct from the lock for any instance of the class

 Synchronized Statements
-* unlike synchronized methods, synchronized statements must specify the object that provides the intrinsic lock:
+* unlike synchronized methods, synchronized statements must specify the object that provides the intrinsic lock.
+In this example, the addName method needs to synchronize changes to lastName and nameCount, but also needs to avoid synchronizing invocations of other objects' methods:

 ```
 public void addName(String name) {